How to Grow Aloe Vera Indoors

 Generally, aloe vera plants thrive particularly well when grown indoors.
 They grow well under warm conditions and do not too well in the cold which is far easier to control inside.
 What’s more, given the fact that they are predominantly made up of water, these plants are highly susceptible to frosting in very cold conditions which is generally not a concern indoors.

-A key take away here is to ensure that your aloe plant is planted in an area that maintains a steady, warm temperature.
-Drafty areas such as near air vents or next to windows in the winter can adversely effect the plant.
+A key takeaway here is to ensure that your aloe plant is planted in an area that maintains a steady, warm temperature.
+Drafty areas such as near air vents or next to windows in the winter can adversely affect the plant.
 If you are growing the plant outdoors during the summer be absolutely sure to bring it inside well before your first frost date.
 Frost is extremely dangerous to aloe and will quickly kill the plant.

 Choosing the Right Container

-Choose a pot or container with a lots of drainage holes to promote proper drainage as aloe vera does not grow well under standing water conditions.
+Choose a pot or container with lots of drainage holes to promote proper drainage as aloe vera does not grow well under standing water conditions.
 A standard clay pot is a good choice here as they come in a variety of sizes and are naturally good at expelling excess water.
-This is critical as most issues with growing aloe vera, and other succulents, is over watering them.
+This is critical as most issues with growing aloe vera, and other succulents, are overwatering them.

 Aloe Vera Soil and Planting

 Since aloe vera thrives in dry soil it’s best to use a cactus potting soil mix.
-You can also add perlite to your regular potting soil to help get make it more habitable for an aloe plant.
+You can also add perlite to your regular potting soil to help make it more habitable for an aloe plant.
 These types of soil are usually extremely good at draining excess water, which is key to growing healthy aloe plants.
+Other types of potting soil will also work well, using cactus-specific soil is nice but not essential.

 Growing from seeds is another option.
 As usual, you’ll want to start them in moist soil in a warm location.
 It can take 2-4 weeks for the plant to sprout, at which point you will still want to keep them warm for another 2 weeks.
 After this, you can move them to their final growing locations.
 When growing from seeds, the best advice is to simply follow the advice on the packet as this will be tailored to the specific variety.